Unsolicited advice? Stupid questions? No such thing. We won’t bite – only sarcastically.

-Using the contact form below, you can submit anything from banter to relationship problems, and get an appropriate reply.
+Using the contact form below, you can submit anything from small struggles, to fun life stories, to relationship problems, and get an appropriate reply.

-Don’t hold back, make up a creative af pseudonym and type it all out.
+Don’t hold back, make up a creative pseudonym and type it all out.

 Shhh, we’re anon too – makes things exciting: